 – Some hard wire ( how much hard wire you will need depends on how big your garden is and the distance between your chicken coop and your garden)

-– Wooden boards (the amount and quality of the wooden boards is also dependant on the same things because they will be used to keep the tunnel together)
+– Wooden boards (the amount and quality of the wooden boards are also dependent on the same things because they will be used to keep the tunnel together)

 – Nails (to connect the boards)